Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion

 The potentials are normalized as in the previous subsection, and we choose a lower inverse temperature parameter $\beta = 10^4$ to allow for more influence from the prior.
 Additionally, we do not corrupt the observations by any noise in this example.

-\cref{fig:post_salt} we show the output when using the potentials $\Phi_{L^2}$, $\Phi_{W_2}$ when using a Gaussian prior, as well as when using $\Phi_{W_2}$ with the mixed level set prior.
+In \cref{fig:post_salt} we show the output when using the potentials $\Phi_{L^2}$, $\Phi_{W_2}$ when using a Gaussian prior, as well as when using $\Phi_{W_2}$ with the mixed level set prior.
 When a Gaussian prior is used, the $W_2$ reconstruction recovers more of the salt than the $L^2$ reconstruction, though the uncertainty for both is similar.
 On the other hand, using the level set method, much more of the salt is recovered, and the true value of the salt velocity is recovered almost exactly.
 The standard deviation illustrates the uncertainty in the boundary location, as well as small areas within the salt where the reconstruction is less accurate.